rebeling/anchorman/README.rst

 * replacement rules via settings
 * consider text units in the rules (e.g. paragraphs)
 * add your own element validator made easy
+* replace only n items of the same item

 Usage
 ------